Biruk-Tassew/Backend_Engineer_Task-/README.md

 ### API Documentation

-API documentation is provided using Postman.
+API documentation is provided using Swagger.
 You can refer to the swagger to explore and test the API endpoints.

 ## API Endpoints